Rural pics 001

 • A conveyance allowance, paid to the parent/carer.

-Parents/carers of young children must be present at the bus stop until they board the bus and must be present at the bus stop when they alight from the bus.
+Parents/carers of young students must be present at the bus stop until they board the bus and must be present at the bus stop when they alight from the bus.
 Parents/carers failure to be present and supervise these students at the bus stop each morning and afternoon without good reason may have their Transport Assistance withdrawn.

-Year 11 and 12 students
+Year 11 and 12 Students

 All rural students that have local district high schools, are provided with the choice of transport assistance to senior high schools for Year 11 and 12 (90 minute rule to apply).